 The gathering was billed as a retreat for the group of 42 centrist House Democrats.

-Until this year, the new Democrats' influence had been waning.
+Until this year, the New Democrats' influence had been waning.

 They had struggled to find their voice and relevancy after the like-minded Clinton administration ended.

-Uh there's this little paragraph.
+There's this little paragraph.

 A large part of this process is about framing ideas.